-- Offer an extensive range of sport, music, drama, art and other activities
+- Give them the opportunity to take part in a range of sport, music, drama, art and other activities

-- Provide the opportunity to listen to inspirational speakers
+- Give them the opportunity to listen to inspirational speakers

-- Take them to an artistic, cultural or sporting event
+- Give them the opportunity to attend artistic, cultural or sporting events

 - Give them the opportunity to help others through voluntary activities

-- Give them the opportunity to meet and work with pupils from other United Learning schools
+- Give them the opportunity to meet and work with pupils from other United Learning and local schools

 Provide a good learning experience, every lesson, every day and help them prepare for life after they leave school.

 Students at Wye School are encouraged to take responsibility for the world around them and learn about other cultures.
-In our first year, we have hosted visits from Thai and Chinese students.
+We have hosted visits from Thai and Chinese students.
 We also have an established link with a school in India, a relationship which we will develop over the years.

-Our Student Voice activity slot provides opportunities for all students to participate actively in the development of the school.
-In the first year, this included students:
+Our Student Voice provides opportunities for all students to participate actively in the development of the school.
+This has included students: